jordanje/Take-Care/README.md

 ## Overview

-Take Care in a minfulness app for meditations and daily intentions!
+Take Care is a minfulness app for meditations and daily intentions!
 </br>
 </br>
 ![this is a gif](./homepage.png)